uOttawa Maker Mobile

 In this hands-on workshop, students will learn about solar energy.
 They will investigate, test and compare solar panels in series and parallel circuits by measuring electrical voltages and currents.

 This workshop is all about using a high precision laser to cut and etch materials.
-In this workshop, participants will be able to laser cut a project that they will design, and they will learn all about this versatile tool and its applications.
+Using the software Inkscape, participants will design a project in 2D, that will be cut by the laser, and assembled to make a 3D object.
+They will learn all about this versatile tool and its applications.

 - Students will design and build a small bird house made of cardboard (in teams of 2-3) that will be laser cut.